Name of Mexico

 After the Empire fell and the Republic was established in 1824, a Federation name form was adopted; which was, at most times, more de jure than de facto.
 The Mexican name stuck, leading to the formation of the Mexican Republic which formally is known as the United Mexican States.

-Complications arose with the capital's former colloquial and semi-official name "Ciudad de Mexico, Distrito Federal (Mexico, D.F.)", which appears on postal addresses and is frequently cited in the media, thus creating a duplication whereas the shortened name was "Mexico, D.F., Mexico".
+Complications arose with the capital's former colloquial and semi-official name "Ciudad de Mexico, Distrito Federal (Mexico, D.F.)", which appeared on postal addresses and was frequently cited in the media, thus creating a duplication whereas the shortened name was "Mexico, D.F., Mexico".
 Legally, the name was Distrito Federal (Federal District or District of the Federation).
-This ended with the change in statute of Mexico City into a state in 2016.
+This ended with the change in status of Mexico City in 2016.
 Today it is officially called "Ciudad de México, México" abbreviated CDMX, Mexico.

 The official name of the country is the "United Mexican States" (Estados Unidos Mexicanos), since it is a federation of thirty-two states.
 The official name was first used in the Constitution of 1824, and was retained in the constitutions of 1857 and 1917.
 Informally, "Mexico" is used along with "Mexican Republic" (República Mexicana).
 On 22 November 2012, outgoing Mexican President Felipe Calderón proposed changing the official name of the country to México.